 - Using an iPhone password manager app is crucial for securing login credentials across multiple apps/websites, providing superior security compared to manual password creation and recall.

-- The top recommended password manager for iPhone is 1Password, known for its excellent ease of use, robust features like secure document storage and travel mode, and a family sharing plan.
-However, it doesn’t have a free version.
+- The best third-party password manager for iPhone is Proton Pass, known for its ease of use, robust features, email alias features and it’s generous free option.

 Most of us don’t do a good job creating passwords.